-National Fitness Campaign's fitness court using licensed art by the late Keith Haring can instead feature the work of artists chosen by local communities
+National Fitness Campaign's fitness court using licensed art by the late Keith Haring can instead feature the work of

 Example of a National Fitness Campaign fitness court with art by a locally-chosen artist.

 Utility Boxes

 Costa Mesa already has a successful and growing Utility Box Art Program.
 See p.
 94 and following for its June 2022 Handbook.